 One of the most popular faux pearls ever created is the Majorica or Mallorca pearls.
-These pearls are up to such high demand in the jewelry industry, but the process that they undergo is top secret.
-One thing that the Majorica pearls are making sure: cheaper copies of authentic pearls will not leave the pearl market.
+These pearls are up to such high demand in the jewelry industry, but the process they undergo is top secret.
+The Majorica pearls are making sure that cheaper copies of authentic pearls will not leave the pearl market.
 It seems like the creators of this kind of pearl are doing a pretty good thing.

 Authentic pearls or not, wear your bling proudly like Rihanna!

 If you're a lady and come to me for advice, perhaps one of the essential fashion hacks that I can give you is, "You need to have pearls, darling.
 Ropes of it!"
 I remember Coco Chanel telling how women need pearls in their life.
 Pearls are a good fashion investment.
 Whether you own an authentic pearl or a synthetic one, wear your pearls proudly, take notes from our dear Rihanna.